Just the FAQs

 5. What are the requirements for study abroad?

 Marist requires a minimum cumulative GPA of 2.5 at the time of application for semester study abroad.
 Most programs have higher requirements, however, and these requirements are noted on the programs page.
 Short-term programs require a minimum cumulative of 2.0 to be considered for admission.
 All study abroad students are required to be in good disciplinary standing with the Office of Student Conduct.
-Short-term program applicants can be of any year at Marist, while semester abroad students (with the exception of the Freshman Florence Experience) must be sophomores, juniors, or seniors.
+Freshmen, sophomores, juniors, and seniors may apply for Marist short-term programs.
+Participation in semester and academic year programs requires sophomore, junior or senior status (with the exception of the Freshman Florence Experience).
 There are also a number of study abroad opportunities open to graduate students.

-The application for study abroad comprises basic application information, transcripts, a letter of recommendation, an entrance essay, and other supporting documentation.
-Information on the application process can be found here.
+The application for study abroad comprises basic directory information, transcripts, a letter of recommendation, an entrance essay, and other supporting documentation.
+Application information and instructions can be found here.

 6. How much does study abroad cost?

 Costs for semester and academic-year study abroad are roughly equivalent to the cost of study at Marist in Poughkeepsie.
 Students pay the published MIP program fee, which is roughly equivalent to Marist tuition and housing, and in most cases, financial aid received at home, including grants, scholarships, and loans, can be used to support study on a Marist-approved program overseas.
 The extra expense is therefore airfare to the study abroad site and any increase in personal expenditure.
-A program "Cost Sheet" will be provided with fixed and estimated costs.
+A program "Cost Sheet" with fixed and estimated costs will be provided.